cloudflare/cloudflare-docs/content/cloudflare-one/identity/idp-integration/adfs.md

 ---
-order: 5
 pcx-content-type: how-to
+title: SAML | Active Directory®
+weight: 6
 ---

 # SAML | Active Directory®

 Active Directory is a directory service developed by Microsoft for Windows domain networks.
 It is included in most Windows Server operating systems as a set of processes and services.
-Active Directory integrates with Cloudflare Access for using Security Assertion Markup Language ([SAML](/glossary#saml)).
+Active Directory integrates with Cloudflare Access for using Security Assertion Markup Language ([SAML](/cloudflare-one/glossary/#saml)).

 ## Before you start